DfirJos/DNS-tracer/README.md

 # DNS-tracer
-This PowerShell script helps analysts to trace internal endpoints that are querying specific domains, such as the domain of a command and control center.
-When there is no proper set-up in place, this can be hard.
-It is not uncommon for analysts to have an alert that states the Source IP address of the DNS-server as the culprit, while actually the culprit is an endpoint behind the DNS-server.
-This PowerShell script uses Microsoft Event Trace Log (ETL) files to trace the true origin.
+This PowerShell script helps analysts track down internal endpoints that are querying (for example) malicious domains.
+It can be hard for analysts to trace internal endpoints that are querying malicious domains solely based on an alert, especially when there is no proper set-up in place that can help with this.
+It is not uncommon that the triggered alert states the Source IP address of the DNS-server as the culprit that is querying malicious domains, while actually the true source is an endpoint behind the DNS-server.

 ## Prerequisites